Dean177/reason-standard/docs/Conventions.md

 ## t is the main type of a module

-In Reason / Ocaml its a convention for the primary type of a module to be named `t`.
+In Reason / OCaml it is a convention for the primary type of a module to be named `t`.

 This means that when you want to refer to a type without `open`ing a module you don't end up repeating yourself: